ls1911/Awesome-Deception/README.md

 - [Podcasts](#podcasts)
 - [Presentations](#presentations)
 - [Videos](#videos)

+# GenAIPot
+[GenAIPot is the first A.I honeypot that emulates services and using Generative AI to do that in order to be more stealth.] (https://github.com/ls1911/GenAIPot)

 # Articles
 - [Valve used secret memory access “honeypot” to detect 40K Dota 2 cheaters](https://arstechnica.com/gaming/2023/02/valve-used-secret-memory-access-honeypot-to-detect-40k-dota-2-cheaters/)